apache/celeborn/docs/migration.md

 ## Upgrading from 0.4 to 0.5

+- Since 0.5.0, Celeborn master metrics `LostWorkers` is renamed as `LostWorkerCount`.

 - Since 0.5.0, Celeborn worker metrics `ChunkStreamCount` is renamed as `ActiveChunkStreamCount`.

 - Since 0.5.0, Celeborn worker metrics `CreditStreamCount` is renamed as `ActiveCreditStreamCount`.